pyOpenSci/pyosMeta/README.md

 # PyOS Consolidate Contributor Data & Update Review Metadata

-This repo contains a small module and some scripts that parse through GitHub repos in the pyOpenSci organization.
+This repo contains a small module and some scripts that

+1. Parse through all of the all-contributors bot `.json` files across our pyOpenSci repos to gather contributors to our organization.
+This allows us to [acknowledge contributors on our website](https://www.pyopensci.org/our-community/#pyopensci-community-contributors) who are not always making explicit code contributions (thus might not have commits) but are reviewing guidebooks, participating in peer reivew, and performing other important tasks that are critical to our pyOpenSci mission.
+2. Updates the existing [contributors.yml](https://github.com/pyOpenSci/pyopensci.github.io/blob/main/_data/contributors.yml) file found in our website repo with new contributors and the contributor role (package guides, code workflows, peer review, etc).
+   a.
+This update includes hitting the GitHub api to pull down public information about the contributors including website social links and location.
+3. Parse through our review issues to find packages that have been accepted.
+It then grabs each review's editor, reviewers and package authors.
+This information allows us to
+   a.
+Update a contributors contribution type to include reviewing software
+   b.
+Update the website's package listing with the package's DOI, documentation URL.
+   c.
+Update the package's stats including stars, contributors, etc. using the GitHub API
+4. TODO: finally we plan to create a small function that allows us to update package maintainer names in the package listing using the contributors.yml file.

+## Local setup

-To begin create a local environment and install this package in editable mode.
+To begin, create a local environment and install this package in editable mode.

 `pip install -e .`

-For an action to work will need to figure out the token part: https://github.com/orgs/community/discussions/46376
+TODO: For an action to work will need to figure out the token part: https://github.com/orgs/community/discussions/46376

 ## Setup token to authenticate with the GitHub API

-To run this you need to [create a TOKEN that can be used to access the GitHub API.](https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api?apiVersion=2022-11-28#about-tokens).
+To run this code, you need to [create a TOKEN that can be used to access the GitHub API.](https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api?apiVersion=2022-11-28#about-tokens).
-In the root of the project directory, store the token in a file named `token.txt`, containing a single string with the token value.
+In the root of the project directory, store the token in a file named `.token`, containing a single string with the token value.

 ## How to run each script